How to Improve your Landing Page Conversion Rate

 How do landing pages differ from regular webpages?

-Unlike webpages, which typically have several goals and encourage exploration, landing pages are designed with a single focus or CTA.
+Unlike webpages, which typically have several goals and encourage exploration, landing pages are designed with a single focus: to convert visitors.

 To illustrate the purpose of regular webpages versus landing pages, consider the three main stages of the customer journey: